andormade/8f4e/README.md

 # 8f4e

-8f4e is a semi-visual, stack-oriented programming language for real-time signal generation and processing. 📡 It runs on the WebAssembly Virtual Machine.
+8f4e is a semi-visual, stack-oriented programming language for real-time audio-rate signal generation and processing.
+Its natural habitat is the WebAssembly Virtual Machine and the AudioWorklet.

 ## Why the stack-oriented design?

 The WebAssembly Virtual Machine uses a stack machine architecture, which offers several advantages for cross-platform compatibility.
 Stack machines have a simpler instruction set and fewer hardware dependencies than register-based machines, making them easier to port to different platforms.